“Travelin’ Black Hillbilly” talks about the Vanessa Williams gig, his 11-string MIDI bass and more!

 FBPO: What exactly is a “Travelin’ Black Hillbilly” – we don’t hear that phrase very often – and what inspired you to form the Travelin’ Black Hillbillies group?

 AC: The phrase “Black Hillbilly” was first attributed to an early country artist named Deford Bailey.
 He played harmonica and banjo and was the first star of the Grand Ole Opry.
 I stumbled onto the name by joking around at a local music store in St. Louis.
 The storeowner made fun of the idea of me wanting to buy a banjo.
 He called me a Black Hillbilly and I changed it to “Travelin’ Black Hillbilly.”
 I did some homework on the subject and fell in love with the concept of a banjo group from an African American perspective.
 I have no desire to play banjo like Roy Clark or Bela Fleck; they are already the best at what they bring to the instrument.
 I heard something new in my head – not better than what they offered, just different.

-FBPO: Tell us about your bass collection.
+FBPO: Tell me about your bass collection.
 Do you even own a four-string?

 AC: I own an 11-string MIDI bass, a 9-string MIDI bass, a custom 5-string and two Fender basses.
-I also have a five-string bass, a Jaco Fretless 4-string bass and a Strunal Upright bass.
-I love a great Fender Jazz Bass.
-All of my basses are based on the Fender Concept.
+I also have a 5-string bass, a Jaco fretless 4-string bass and a Strunal upright bass.
+I love a great Fender Jazz bass.
+All of my basses are based on the Fender concept.